Gapminder/vizabi-website/_tutorials/2017-04-03-show-your-data.md

 {% image tut-03-image26.png %}

-Remove the first line that used to contain indicator names
+Remove the first line that used to contain indicator names — this is important!
-this is important!
+The first line should contain the headers: country, indicator, 1960, 1965 and so on...
-the first line should contain the headers: country, indicator, 1960, 1965 and so on...
+Remove also the columns to the right of the table, the ones where the data used to be, they now look empty but there might be residuals.

 {% image tut-03-image34.png %}